aherbert/gdsc-test/gdsc-test-api/src/main/resources/uk/ac/sussex/gdsc/test/api/README.txt

 # The substitution word is expected to be replaced with some other text in
 # the context of the scope.
 #
-# The value is a space delimited list of substitutions
+# The value is a space delimited list of substitutions.
+Leading and trailing [] are removed from
+# each list token.
+This allows the empty string to be passed, e.g.
+# key = [value1] [] value3
+# creates:
+# "value1" "" "value3"

 # classname scope
 #